A Scenario Approach to the Robustness of Nonconvex-Nonconcave Minimax Problems: Robustness of Nonconvex--Nonconcave Minimax Problems

-While Theorem \ref{thm:epsilon} focuses on a local $\varepsilon$-stationary point, Theorem \ref{thm:nonconvex} shows that the same high-probability generalization bound also holds for a global minimax point, even in fully nonconvex settings.
-By choosing an arbitrarily high confidence level $1 - \beta$ and computing the corresponding upper bound $h(S_M^{*})$, one can assert, with probability at least $1 - \beta$, that the probability of violation $V(x^\star,y^\star)$ does not exceed $h(S_M^{*})$.
-Analogous to Corollary \ref{coro:unique_epsilon}, we present a practical and specific bound below.
+While Theorem \ref{thm:epsilon} focuses on a local $\varepsilon$-stationary point, Theorem \ref{thm:nonconvex} shows that a different high-probability generalization bound also holds for a global minimax point, even in fully nonconvex settings.
+By calculating $\epsilon(S_M^{*})$--which is typically small in practice--one can assert, with probability at least $1 - \beta$, that the probability of violation $V(x^\star,y^\star)$ does not exceed $\epsilon(S_M^{*})$.
+However, as a natural trade-off for achieving global optimality in fully nonconvex problems, the generalization bound derived in Theorem~\ref{thm:nonconvex} is inherently more conservative than that in Theorem~\ref{thm:epsilon}.